Safe Hands, Open Heart

 I would be delighted to hear from you.

-My meeting rooms are located in Cork City, on Sullivan’s Quay (Wednesdays) and in Midleton (Tuesdays, Fridays).
-Online sessions are available on Tuesdays, Thursdays and Fridays.
+My meeting rooms are located in Oliver Plunkett St., Cork City (Tuesdays, Wednesdays) and in Midleton (Fridays, Saturdays).
+Online sessions are available (mainly Thursdays).
 Sessions are available during the daytime or in the evening.
 All sessions are by appointment only.

 Please note: I work only with adults, not under-18s.
 For information on therapists who work with u18s please contact your family GP or consult the IACP website.